Go to program area

 In the first weeks after childbirth, nurses from the healthcare center make home visits to the family.
 Therefore, parents are requested to contact the nurse promptly after returning home.
 The first medical examination at the healthcare center is usually around 6 weeks of age.

 Subsequently, regular check-ups are conducted by nurses and doctors until school age.
 During these check-ups, growth, development, vaccinations, and other aspects are monitored.
-Further information on child vaccinations can be found here.
 In the check-ups, recommendations are given on breastfeeding, sleep issues, discipline and parenting, nutrition, and accident prevention.
 Additionally, parents can always contact the nurse with any questions or concerns regarding their child.

 Health Care of Elementary School Children